ionos-enterprise/ionos-enterprise-puppet/README.md

     puppet resource datacenter [myDataCenter]

-More convenient than using an ID, a data center name can be used instead.
-Refer to the next section for an example.
+A data center name can be used instead.
+You may find this more convenient than using a data center ID.
+Please refer to the next section for an example.

 If you have already created your data center, LAN and server resources, you may connect them with a new NIC resource using their names or IDs.